 Indoor Cycling: How to Choose Your Shoes & Cleats

 In recent years indoor cycling or 'spin classes' have become extremely popular, with people all over the country loving the fast-paced and exciting experience these classes offer.
-If you've ever taken one of these classes, you know that a good pair of cycling shoes can make all the difference in the world.
+If you've ever taken one of these classes, or are an avid at home rider, you know that a good pair of cycling shoes can make all the difference in the world.
 The problem many riders run into is figuring out which shoes and cleats will work with their specific class and best meet their needs.

 We want to inform the indoor cycling community on how to get the most out of every class, so we made this short tutorial to help you get everything you need to ride your best.

 STEP ONE - WHICH CLEATS DOES MY CLASS USE?

 There are two different pedal types that indoor cycling classes use, SPD & Look Delta.
 All spin classes use one or both of these styles, so it is important to know which one your class uses.

 Here is a quick visual guide for some of the most popular indoor cycling and spin classes: